How to Store Lemons and Limes So They Stay Fresh for Over a Month

 How Else Can You Keep Citrus Fresh?

-Plus, when shopping for fresh produce, be sure to bring your Reusable Produce Bags.
-These bags are reusable, zero-waste, and made of 100% organic cotton.
-It’s a win for you and the planet!
-Not only can you cut down on food waste, but you can also cut back on plastic waste—say goodbye to plastic bags.
+Plus, when shopping for fresh produce, be sure to bring your reusable produce bags.
+Not only can you cut down on food waste, but you can also cut back on plastic waste from plastic bags.